 Will I feel better if I have a Stephen Minister?

-- Every person and situation is different, but most people we work with say that having a Stephen Minister is a helpful, comforting, and healing experience.
+- Every person and situation is different, but most people we work with say that having a Stephen Minister is a helpful, comforting, and a healing experience.

 - Stephen Ministry is completely confidential.
 No one will even know you have a Stephen Minister unless you tell them.